pancsta/asyncmachine-go/pkg/rpc/README.md

 ### Client

-Each RPC client can connect to 1 server and needs to know worker's states structure and order.
+Each RPC client can connect to 1 server and needs to know worker's machine schema and order.
 Data send by a worker via `SendPayload` will be received by a [Consumer machine](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/rpc/states#ConsumerStatesDef)
 (passed via [ClientOpts.Consumer](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/rpc#ClientOpts)) as an Add mutation of the `WorkerPayload` state (see a [detailed diagram](/docs/diagrams.md#rpc-getter-flow)).
 Client supports